BernardLerring/ThymeOnTheRoad/README.md

 - My mentor Chris for his feedback and encouragement throughout the project.

+- My friend Keir for helping me write some of the code associated with my resubmission.

 ### For Resubmission

 - Wrote edit and delete functions in to recipe detail.